Roam silver-screen islands and discover some of the world’s most spectacular coral on our holidays to Fiji.

 Fiji lies at the heart of the South Pacific and is one of the most postcard-esque places on Earth.
 Make the trip here and you’ll discover pristine white-sand beaches, breathtaking leafy landscapes and a wonderfully diverse culture spanning indigenous, Indian, European and Chinese heritage — Fijians are some of the warmest people you’ll meet, so expect friendly exchanges of bula (the local greeting) wherever you go.
 Hotels vary from family-friendly retreats to exclusive adults-only hideaways — most have fabulous spas and excellent watersports — and you can easily book a stay here as part of a round-the-world trip.
 Speak to an expert or visit your local store to start planning your Fiji holiday.

-- Choose to stay on the main island or one of the more exclusive offshore islands
+- Experiencing the main island or one of the more exclusive offshore islands

-- If you're planning your wedding abroad, LikuLiku Lagoon Resort and Tokoriki Island Resort offer wedding packages
+- Planning your wedding abroad — LikuLiku Lagoon Resort, Outrigger Fiji Beach Resort and Tokoriki Island Resort offer wedding packages

-- Diving and snorkelling are popular activities - particularly good for spotting manta rays
+- Diving and snorkelling — particularly good for spotting manta rays

-- As it's situated on the date line, there's a spot on the island of Tavenui where you can have one foot in today and one foot in yesterday
+- Straddling the date line — there's a spot on the island of Taveuni where you can have one foot in today and one foot in yesterday

-- The Fijians are incredibly friendly and welcoming - it's worth taking the time to visit local communitites to learn their history and customs
+- Meeting local people — Fijians are incredibly friendly and welcoming, so it's worth taking the time to visit local communities to learn about their history and customs.

-The islands of Fiji enjoy a typical tropical climate throughout the year with high temperatures and humidity the norm.
-Fiji has, on average, around six to eight hours of sunshine a day with fairly consistent temperatures throughout the year.
-You would be very unlucky to experience more than a few hours of rain in a day even during the wet season, which runs from late December to mid March.
+Fiji has a year-round tropical climate, with high temperatures and humidity the norm.
+You can expect a daily average of around six to eight hours of sunshine, with fairly consistent temperatures throughout the year.
+It’s unusual to experience more than a few hours of rain in a day even during the wet season, which runs from late December to mid-March.